 Advances in Mechanics and Mathematics

+Advances in Mechanics and Mathematics (AMMA) is a series intending to promote multidisciplinary study by providing a platform for the publication of interdisciplinary content with rapid dissemination of monographs, graduate texts, handbooks, and edited volumes, on the state-of-the-art research in the broad area of modern mechanics and applied mathematics.
 Contributions are aptly reviewed to guarantee high scientific standards.
 Monographs place an emphasis on creativity, novelty, and innovativeness in the field; handbooks and edited volumes provide comprehensive surveys of the state-of-the-art in particular subjects; graduate texts may feature a combination of exposition and computer/ multimedia, downloadable from the web.

 The series is addressed to applied mathematicians, engineers, and scientists, including advanced students at universities and in industry.

-31 Volumes from 2002 – 2015Browse All Volumes
+39 Volumes from 2002 – 2018Browse All Volumes